 Bottom line is, she wants to take out money now.
 We're taking out some money now, helping to spread out those taxes.
 And on top of that, one of the things that we're looking at doing is taking out even more money from the IRA, so that she could do some Roth conversions.

 So, moving that money over to a Roth IRA, paying the tax on the conversion, and then letting that money continue to grow tax-free into the future.
 And there are no required minimum distributions on a Roth IRA.
 So we're looking at doing that.

 That could be one solution, to help leave that money behind to her kids, save money in there, and invest it, and let that money continue to grow.
-One of the ideas that we looked at, and this is oftentimes overlooked, is using a life insurance policy.
+One of the ideas that we looked at, and this is oftentimes overlooked, and it's using a life insurance policy.

 And you want to make sure that you get life insurance on that primary breadwinner.
 So that's income protection.
 And that's, again, one of the more primary uses of life insurance.

 There are other uses for it, and that's what we were looking at here.
 So remember, she wants to give exactly $300,000 to her kids, primarily.
 In part of our discussions, and like I said to her, I said, "So if you knew you would have 300,000 available for your kids, when you did pass away, would you have any guilt about spending the rest of it?"
 And she said, "No, absolutely not.
 I earned it.
 This is, that's kind of how I would ideally want that to be split."